Kassandraeam/assemble-prime-solo-project/notepad.md

 </div>
 <div ORDER OF OPERATIONS>
     1. Select users, checkbox perhaps.
 Hit submit that confirms that?
     2. GET availability from each user selected.
 GET that information as an array.
+(HAVE TO CONVERT TO MY TIME.)
     3. Push each array into a big array. like MondayArray = [ [1], [2], [3] ], TuesdayArray = [same thing]
     4. Run logic on each Weekday array.
     5. Push intersecting numbers for each day into a new array corresponding to that day. ex.
 TimesThatWorkOnMonday([10], [15])...(THIS INFORMATION IS IN UTC)